 This easy Crock Pot Chuck Roast or Pot Roast or Beef Roast recipe, with roasted potatoes, carrots, and onions, is so juicy, tender and flavorful, no one would ever believe how easy it is to make dinner in the slow cooker!

-I love my slow cooker!
+I love my slow cooker, as you can tell by all my slow cooker recipes!
 I use it all year round, including the summer, when it is too hot to grill and in the winter when it is too cold to go outside.
 It is so easy to throw all the ingredients in the crock pot and then turn it on before I go to work and let it do its magic while I am gone.

 The best part is coming home to dinner that it is already cooked and ready to be served, and the house smells incredible.
 If you were not hungry before you got home, you will be after you smell the wonderful aroma from this incredible Crock Pot Chuck Roast.